literalprass/hadircak/README.md

 Im using Laravel as it's main framewrok developing, i had so much other choices but Laravel is accessible, powerful, and provides tools required for large, robust applications.

+## Running This Project

+Feel free to use my repository for your reference, homework, etc.

+There are some Software(s) you need to install to :

+- PHP composer 2
+- MySql (I recommend using XAMPP cause it has apache too)

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.